jonelo/jonelo/README.md

 ## About me

 Welcome.
 I am Johann N. Löfflmann from Munich, Germany.
 My first computer was a C-64.
-My generation invented the smart phone.
-I have a university degree in IT, and I worked for Sun Microsystems and Oracle as a tech engineer.
+My generation invented the smart phone, you know.
+I have an university degree in IT, and I worked for Sun Microsystems and Oracle as a tech engineer.
 Java was my daily business for many years actually.
 Now I am an Solution Engineer at an IoT company.
 In my spare time I enjoy writing FOSS code.
 Robust, modern, shiny code.
 At least sometimes ;-)

 GNU/Linux, Microsoft Windows, and macOS are my development environments.
 I am pleased to share the source code for my FOSS projects with you here on GitHub.